InnerSourceCommons/InnerSourcePatterns/README.md

 Our mission

 - Collect and document best practices on how to do InnerSource - in the form of patterns
-- Continue to publish ebooks with the most mature patterns
+* Publish the most mature patterns as an ebook

 ## List of Patterns